hakanensari/vacuum/README.md

 Testing
 -------

-To fake web requests, I do the following:
+To fake web requests, create `spec/support/sucker.rb` and:

-In a file such as `spec/support/sucker.rb`, I prep:

     require "sucker/stub"
     Sucker.fixtures_path = File.dirname(__FILE__) + "/../fixtures"

-In the spec, I set up a worker and then stub it:
+Then, in your spec, stub the worker:

+    @worker = Sucker.new(some_hash)
     Sucker.stub(@worker)

-The first time you run the spec, the worker will perform the actual web request and cache the response.
-Subsequent requests are then mocked with the cached response.
+The first time you run the spec, Sucker will perform the actual web request and cache the response.
+Then, it will stub subsequent requests with the cached response.

 Notes
 -----